clumio-code/terraform-provider-clumio/docs/guides/gcp.md

 <a name="troubleshooting"></a>
 ## Troubleshooting

-### Workload Identity Pool or Provider already exists
+### Arena onboarding in progress

-**Symptom:** `terraform apply` returns an error similar to:
+**Symptom:** `terraform apply` fails at the `clumio_gcp_connection` resource with a retryable error similar to:

 ```
-Error: Error creating WorkloadIdentityPool: googleapi: Error 409:
-Requested entity already exists, alreadyExists
+Error: Arena onboarding in progress.
+Please try again in some time
 ```

-**Cause:** Workload Identity Pool and Provider IDs must be unique within a GCP project.
-GCP soft-deletes Workload Identity Pools for 30 days after deletion, during which time the pool's ID is still reserved.
-A pool in a soft-deleted state will cause this conflict.

-**Resolution:** Override the module's default WIF identifiers using the `clumio_wif_pool_id` and `clumio_wif_provider_id` inputs (see [Custom WIF Names](#custom-wif)).
+**Cause:** The Clumio Arena that hosts the shared Workload Identity Federation infrastructure for the requested region(s) is still being provisioned.

+**Resolution:** Wait a minute or two and re-run `terraform apply`.
+If the error persists for more than 10 minutes, contact Clumio support with the project ID and requested region(s).

 ### Insufficient GCP permissions